2. Target your event

 Please order your materials at least three weeks in advance, and we encourage you not to over-order resources as these are often updated year to year.

 Although our KYBP materials are free, we do welcome a donation of £10 (£15 if you order more than 1,000 items) towards postage and packing.
 If you would like to make this donation, please include a cheque made payable to the Stroke Association in the envelope you return your event forms after your event.

 Please note: All event data forms were updated on 25 May 2018.
 Any older forms MUST NOT be used as they are no longer compliant with Data Protection legislation.
 The new forms are labelled as Form 1 and Form 2.

 7. Complete your safety checklist

 Download our safety checklist and complete it before your event.

-You do not need to return this to us, but you should keep it for your own records.
+You do not need to return this to us, but you, as the event organiser, are responsible for completing this and keeping it for your own records.

 8. Promote your event